elizavetaaaa/blog-app/README.md

 # Blog React Application

-This application iswas implemented using React.js library and Redux state manager.
+This application was implemented using React.js library and Redux state manager.
-It contains 2 main pages : "Posts" and "New Post", that can be easile switched using header tabs.
+It contains 2 main pages : "Posts" and "New Post", that can be easily switched between each other using header tabs.

 ## Posts page
 This page shows user all available posts with an ability to see more detailed information by clicking "See more" button.